opendaylight/docs/docs/release-notes/index.rst

 have any special requirement beyond what is necessary to run the application or tool to make REST calls.

-In some instances, OpenDaylight uses the `Xtend <https://www.eclipse.org/xtend/>`_ lamguage.
+In some instances, OpenDaylight uses the `Xtend <https://www.eclipse.org/xtend/>`_ language.
 Even though Maven downloads all appropriate tools to build applications; additional plugins may be required to support IDE.